senthalan2/react-native-patternlock-authentication/README.md

 # react-native-patternlock-authentication

-Pattern Lock Security for both Android and IOS
+Pattern Lock Security for both Android and IOS using react native svg.

 ## Installation